Coronado High School has fielded some fantastic sports teams since the school opened in 2001.

-But that success has never really reached the football field.
+But that success never really has reached the football field.
 That’s something first-year coach Brad Talich hopes is changing, although he knows those changes won’t happen overnight.

 “No one’s ever identified Coronado as a (football) team, ever,” Talich said.
 “And all of a sudden, they want to identify us as one of the best teams.
-But we’re still working to improve the program, and working to improve what we can do inside our own walls.”
+But we’re still working to improve the program and working to improve what we can do inside our own walls.”

 The 10th-ranked Cougars (3-1) get a huge test at 7 p.m. today when they travel to second-ranked Liberty (3-1) for both teams’ Southeast League opener.

 In Liberty, Talich sees a model for what his program can become.
 The Patriots struggled for years before finally reaching the playoffs for the first time in 2009.
 They followed that up with back-to-back Sunrise Region championships and now are viewed as one of the premier programs in the area.

 Coronado, meanwhile, hasn’t made the playoffs since 2007.